USDA, NRCS. 2018. The PLANTS Database (http://plants.usda.gov, 28 March 2018). National Plant Data Team, Greensboro, NC 27401-4901 USA.

 Where Does it Grow?

-Milkweed can be found in marshes, swamps, woods, ditches, and along lakes and streams.
+Milkweed can be found in marshes, swamps, ditches, road side, open fields, and along lakes and streams.
+The four described in more detail at the links below are wetland milkweeds.

 Pros and Cons of Milkweed